 What is Paper Chromatography?
-Principle and Procedure
+Principle, Procedure, Types and Applications

 Paper chromatography has proved to be very successful in the analysis of chemical compound and lipid sample in particular.
 In paper chromatography, the sample mixture is applied to a piece of filter paper, the edge of the paper is immersed in a solvent, and the solvent moves up the paper by capillary action.